How do you get rid of dust mites? At one time in my life I had the same question. In fact, a few years ago I didn’t even know what dust mites were.

 - Itchy ears and mouth

-The allergy symptoms that stand out the most are fatigue and rhinitis.
+My most bothersome allergy symptoms are fatigue and rhinitis.
 I grew up always being tired so I assumed it was natural.

 I tried not to compare myself to others because I was my own person, but I always wondered “should I feel this tired”.
 I had a lethargic personality but I preferred to use the term “laid back”.